Ahaupt3/Nix-Setup/README.md

 # Nix-Setup

 > My automated setup scripts for freshly installed NIX machines.
+Primarily intended for use with Ubuntu & Kali machines, use at your own discretion.

 ## Tools Installed & Configurations